consciousrepo/aionbio/content/executive-overview.md

 So why are we convinced that by changing the bioelectricity at all that we can achieve highly effective control of cell states?

-Starting with some historical examples from Clarence Cone who uncovered the fundamental role bioelectricity plays in the cell cycle, here are some things we already know that we can do with bioelectricity:
+Starting with some historical examples from Clarence Cone, who uncovered the fundamental role bioelectricity plays in the cell cycle, here are some things we already know we can do with bioelectricity:
 - Hyperpolarizing (more negative) halts division[^4] [^5]
-- Depolarizing (less negative) triggers it in mature cells[^6]
+- Depolarizing (less negative) triggers division in mature cells[^6]

 ![cell membrane potential during cell cycle](/img/cellcycle.png) _Anderson, 2023_[^7]

-In addition to this, Cone found that cancer cells have a defunct bioelectric phenotype which he hypothesized was a key contributor to driving unchecked growth.[^8] For example, myosarcomas maintained a -10 mV membrane potential compared to -90 mV in normal cells.
+In addition to this, Cone found that cancer cells have a defunct bioelectric phenotype, which he hypothesized was a key contributor to driving unchecked growth.[^8] For example, myosarcomas maintained a -10 mV membrane potential compared to -90 mV in normal cells.

 To what you're thinking- yes, there is already proof in the present day market that these mechanisms can be exploited to address cancer.
 Novocure, a public company bringing in $600M per year in revenue, is already FDA approved and applying 'Tumor Treating Fields' to glioblastoma with other applications submitted and claims of pre-clinical data in over a dozen other cancer types.